Virtual Memory in OS: Working, Types, and Algorithms Explained

 2. Secondary Storage (Disk)

-The hard disk or the solid-state drive is the source of backup memory.
+The hard disk or solid-state drive is the source of backup memory.
 Though it is much slower than RAM, the storage capacity is way larger.
 In systems utilizing virtual memory, some part of the secondary storage is allocated for inactive memory pages.

 The pages stored can be fetched and replaced with the ones in the main memory when the need arises, freeing the system to handle big applications or multiple programs simultaneously with low physical memory.